 Procedural texture with programmable shaders is another area being developed right now.
 One single shader could be used for all the textures, but the current problem is to find a way to store each letter in the graphic card in the form that it can be reused.
-A problem here would be how the program would map the characters to objects of different types and sizes.
+A problem here would be how to map the characters to objects of different types and sizes and not compromise the quality of the text being displayed.

 Acknowledgment